North Branch or North Branch Potomac River Covered Bridge

 ||North Branch Potomac River

-The Baltimore & Ohio Railroad, in 1861, crossed from Maryland to West Virginia (Virginia until 1863) at Harpers Ferry and did not cross back again until it reached the North Branch of the Potomac River, south of the town of North Branch, Maryland.
+In the mid 1850s, the Baltimore & Ohio Railroad crossed from Maryland to West Virginia (Virginia until 1863) at Harpers Ferry and did not cross back again until it reached the North Branch of the Potomac River, south of the town of North Branch, Maryland.

 Upon reaching the shores of Maryland, the railroad continued north crossing the Chesapeake and Ohio Canal on its way to Cumberland.
 Both crossings were reported to be via wooden covered bridges based on reports in Portals, December 1965 edition, a magazine issued by the Theodore Burr Covered Bridge Society of Pennsylvania.
-Portals locates the bridge at North Branch, south of Cumberland, and describes it as four spans, 539 feet in length, built in 1838 and destroyed in 1851.
+Portals describes the bridge as 4 spans with a total length of 539 feet.

 General Haupt's Construction Corps adapted the style of military truss bridge...for a number of important reasons.
 The structure could be used as either a deck bridge, with rails laid on the top of the bridge, or as through truss span, with the tracks running through the bridge.
 Perhaps the most important feature of the bridge was that it could be easily assembled to any length desired, and the job could be done by unskilled labor.
 The timbers were all alike and interchangeable, and could be reversed end for end and still fit together.
 The material could be cut far in advance of the time needed and stored until ready for use; the bridge needed no pre-construction, all parts being made so as to permit them to be assembled at the bridge site.
 Only saws and augers were needed by the crewmen, in addition to a set of block and tackle for hoisting the timbers into position.